Also known as hyperthyroidism, it is a relatively common hormonal condition that occurs when there is too much thyroid hormone in the body.

-This radioactive iodine treatment is given by mouth (either as a tablet or liquid) one time to remove an overactive gland.
+This radioactive iodine treatment is given by mouth (either as a tablet or liquid) once to remove an overactive gland.

-Iodine helps reduce the thyroid gland, reducing its activity, the radiation contained in iodine is a very low dose and does not pose a threat to health.
+Iodine helps reduce the thyroid gland’s activity; the radiation contained in iodine is a shallow dose and does not threaten health.

 The iodine given for ablative treatment is different from the iodine used in an exam.